 We divide the module into three parts.
 First how we reconstruct long-term ecological, natural climatic, and human systems.
 Next we explore what our reconstructions tell us about the nature of those systems at different points in time.
 Then we consider the impacts that humans had over the past 2000 years, and over the past 50 years.

-The module has a strong practical component, and we guide students through a data-science approach to assessing when and how strongly natural climate change, or human population pressure, impacted local systems.
-This introduces key skills in data handling, visualising and analysis through cutting-edge approaches.
+The module has a strong practical component, and we will guide you through a data-science approach to assessing when and how strongly natural climate change, or human population pressure, impacted local systems.
+This introduces you to key skills in data handling, visualising and analysis through cutting-edge approaches.